Developer(s) – Sonic Team

 Producer – Yuji Naka

-Billy Hatcher was developed by Sonic Team as a possible fresh start, amidst the beginning of the decline of Sonic the Hedgehog’s commercial popularity compared to what it was during the 16-bit era.
-There are positives I can point out about this game, but I don’t believe that it’s worthy of the success that Sega were possibly banking on it to have had.
+Billy Hatcher & the Giant Egg was developed by Sonic Team as a possible fresh start, amidst the beginning of the decline of Sonic the Hedgehog’s commercial popularity compared to what it was during the 16-bit era.
+There are positives I can point out about this game, but I don’t believe that it’s worthy of the success that Sega was possibly banking on it to have had.

 Graphics – 6/10

-In Billy Hatcher, there is no shortage of vibrant and colourful environments once the main objective of each level is complete and morning is restored to go along with the unusual chicken motif of the game.
-The manner of which this happens is very reminiscent to a game, which would come out three years later; Okami.
+In Billy Hatcher, there is no shortage of vibrant and colorful environments once the main objective of each level is complete and morning is restored to go along with the unusual chicken motif of the game.
+The manner in which this happens is very reminiscent of a game, which would come out three years later; Okami.
 But Billy Hatcher is nowhere near on the same artistic level as Okami.
 Another negative I can point out is that a lot of the enemies are very generic and similar to one another.
-A lot of seem to simply be palette swapped, like a majority of the characters in Mortal Kombat 3, in fact.
-The game’s opening FMV was very nicely done, but another thing I dislike about this game is it’s opening theme song, featuring singing children, negatively adding to the notion that Nintendo games are exclusively child-appropriate.
+A lot of seem to simply be palette-swapped, like a majority of the characters in Mortal Kombat 3, in fact.
+The game’s opening FMV was very nicely done, but another thing I dislike about this game is it’s the opening theme song, featuring singing children, negatively adding to the notion that Nintendo games are exclusively child-appropriate.

 Gameplay – 7/10